 - Interruption of studies can be for any reason including failures, withdrawals, or personal leaves of absence.
 Interruption is defined as a semester where clinical courses are not taken. - NURS K-220 will include at a minimum: - 1).
-Medication Math Exam--must be completed with 90% success - 2).
+Medication Math Exam--must be completed with 90% success. - o 2).
 Psychomotor Skill Exam--demonstration of skills - Attend a mandatory review session.
 After completing the session, the student is expected to practice at least 4 hours before testing will be scheduled. - If the student fails either exam, it may be repeated one time.
 This can be the same exam or one that is similar. - It is recommended that the student receive remedial assistance (tutoring) before retaking the exam(s). - Should the student fail the psychomotor skill validation on the second attempt, repeat of the course covering that skill and related content will be required before being considered for progression.
-The DCHS APG Committee will be notified.
+The Division of Nursing Science APG Committee will be notified.

-- Should the student fail to achieve 90% on the second math exam attempt, the student will be reviewed by the DCHS APG Committee. - The student shall be provided with access to lab resources to prepare for the exam.
+- Should the student fail to achieve 90% on the second math exam attempt, the student will be reviewed by the Division of Nursing Science APG Committee. - The student shall be provided with access to lab resources to prepare for the exam.

-Student Errors in Patient Care Experiences Policy:
+Student Errors in Patient Care Experiences

+Policy:

-IU South Bend School of Nursing Faculty believe that all nursing care experiences further student learning.
-In keeping with this belief and the Just Culture [Outcome IngenuityTM] concept, IU South Bend School of Nursing faculty promote transparency in reporting errors or near misses made during patient care experiences.
+IU South Bend Division of Nursing Science Faculty believe that all nursing care experiences further student learning.
+In keeping with this belief and the Just Culture [Outcome Ingenuity[TM]] concept, IU South Bend Division of Nursing faculty promote transparency in reporting errors^{} or near misses^{} made during patient care experiences.
 Students will report errors or near misses immediately to the supervising faculty and the primary nurse caring for the patient.
 Institutional policies for error reporting will be followed.
 The supervising faculty will notify the appropriate Program Director of any student error reports filed with the healthcare institution.

-The BSN Program Director, in consultation with the faculty, will determine if referral to the SON APG Committee or Assistant Dean of Nursing is needed.
+The BSN Program Director, in consultation with the faculty, will determine if referral to the Division of Nursing Science APG Committee or Assistant Dean of Nursing is needed.
 To assure that education is not an element in the error, the BSN Program Director may conduct a root cause analysis into the error or near miss separately from the healthcare institution.
-Should reckless behavior be determined to be a factor, School of Nursing disciplinary processes will be followed.
-(Accepted by SON Faculty Council September 6, 2013, Rev. October 4, 2013)
+Should reckless behavior be determined to be a factor, Division of Nursing Science disciplinary processes will be followed.
+(Accepted by Division of Nursing Science Faculty Council September 6, 2013, Rev. October 4, 2013)

-"Error: An act of commission (doing something wrong) or omission (failing to do something right) that reaches the patient and leads to an undesirable outcome or significant potential for such an outcome" (Nursing 2015, Just Culture Toolkit, Just Culture Definitions).
+"Error: An act of commission (doing something wrong) or omission (failing to do something right) that reaches the patient and leads to an undesirable outcome or significant potential for such an outcome" (Nursing2015, Just Culture Toolkit, Just Culture Definitions).

 "Near miss: An act of commission (doing something wrong) or omission (failing to do something right) that DOES NOT reach the patient but has potential to cause harm" (Nursing2015, Just Culture Toolkit, Just Culture Definitions).
 Reference Nursing2015 (September 7, 2013).
 Just Culture Definitions.
 Retrieved from https://nursing2015.files.wordpress.com/2010/02/just-culture-definitions1.pdf